Gratheon/web-app/README.md

 #### UI tests

-We use playwright.
-Tests are not automated, meaning not running in CI, but you can run them locally.
+We want to use playwright.
+Tests are not running in CI, but you can run them locally.

 ```
 just test-ui-headless